 You can get the virus in a variety of ways.
 It can spread through objects such as towels or toys.
 It is a common infection in children.
 It can also be spread through sexual contact in adults.
 Many may think Molluscum Contagiosum is herpes but unlike herpes the lesions associated with this virus are not painful.

-Our doctor will diagnose your skin in a skin exam and may confirm the virus in a biopsy.
+Dr. Gray will diagnose your skin in a skin exam and may confirm the virus in a biopsy.

 For many patients Molluscum will disappear naturally in up to two years and typically within one year.
 The transmission of the infection ends when there are no more growths and until then, as long as there are growths, the virus can spread and be transmitted to others.
 After you’ve healed, it is possible to become infected upon contact with the virus in the future.